krossetti/DDL-DC/entity-resolution-basics.md

     ]
 ```

+Dedupe scans the data to create tuples of records that it will propose to the user to label as being either matches, not matches, or possible matches.
+These `uncertainPairs` are identified using a combination of __blocking__ , __affine gap distance__ and __active learning__.

+Blocking is used to reduce the number of overall record comparisons that need to be made.
+Dedupe's method of blocking involves engineering subsets of feature vectors (these are called 'predicates') that can be compared across records.
+In the case of our people dataset above, the predicates might be things like:
+  - the first three digits of the phone number
+  - the full name
+  - the first five characters of the name
+  - a random 4-gram within the city name

+Records are then grouped ('blocked') by matching predicates, so that only records with matching predicates will be compared to each other during the active learning phase.
+The blocks are developed by computing the edit distance between predicates across records.
+Dedupe uses a distance metric called affine gap distance, which is a variation on Hamming distance that makes subsequent consecutive deletions or insertions cheaper.

+__diagram to explain affine gap distance__

 The relative weight of these different feature vectors can be learned during the active learning process and expressed numerically to ensure that features that will be most predictive of matches will be 'heavier' in the overall matching schema.
 As the user labels more and more tuples, Dedupe gradually relearns the weights, recalculates the edit distances between records, and updates its list of the most uncertain pairs to propose to the user for labeling.

+Once the user has generated enough labels, the learned weights are used to calculate the probability that each pair of records within a block is a duplicate or not.
+In order to scale the pairwise matching up to larger tuples of matched records (in the case that entities may appear more than twice within a document), Dedupe uses hierarchical clustering with centroidal linkage.
+Records within some threshold distance of a centroid will be grouped together.
+The final result is an annotated version of the original dataset that now includes a centroid label for each record.

 ## Testing out `dedupe`
 _Start by walking people through the csv_example.py from the `dedupe-examples` repo_